Explore Colorado’s stunning landscapes with self-guided audio tours of Rocky Mountain National Park and Garden of the Gods.

 - Onahu Trailhead - The Ute and Arapaho weren’t the only tribes to call the Rockies home.
 You’ll learn about another, the Onahu, at the Onahu Trailhead up next.

-- Odessa Lake-Flattop Mountain Junc. - As you follow the route, you’ll find it hard to miss Eagle Cliff Mountain, named for the golden eagles and bald eagles frequently seen in this area.
+- Odessa Lake-Flattop Mountain Junc. - As you follow the route, you’ll find it hard to miss Eagle Cliff Mountain, named for the golden and bald eagles frequently seen in this area.

 - Eagle Cliff Mountain - Searching for a picturesque picnic spot?
 You’ll find it next, at Hollowell Park.